How Much Does Bariatric Surgery Cost?

 What Insurance Does the BMCC Accept?

-At the BMCC, we accept most major insurance providers.
+At the BMCC, we accept most major Colorado and national insurance providers.
 However, this information changes quickly, and some employers negotiate away some benefits in exchange for reduced premiums.
 Please call or email our office to verify that your plan is covered.
 For convenience, please have your policy information ready.

-If you’re in the Connect for Health Colorado Exchange, as of January 2017 you will have bariatric benefits, as exchange plans in Colorado will be required to uniformly support bariatric benefits.
+If you’re in the Connect for Health Colorado Exchange, you should have bariatric benefits, as exchange plans in Colorado are now required to uniformly support bariatric benefits.

 What if I Don’t Have Insurance?

-If you don’t have insurance, either because you opted out of the exchanges or because you couldn’t afford insurance, then the BMCC does offer a cash payment system.
-Our prices are some of the lowest in the area.
+If you don’t have insurance, either because you opted out of the Colorado Exchange or because you couldn’t afford insurance, then the BMCC does offer a cash payment system.
+Our prices are some of the lowest in the Denver Metro area.
 We offer transparent pricing that’s designed to be all-inclusive: the price you see is the final price that you pay.